PjotrSvetachov/VRPNInput/README.md

 * Add more VRPN devices
 * Add a way to bind custom c++ functions. (first check if UE4 doesn't have that option already for the event system)
 * The plugin needs to be pointed to a .ini file right now (both in editor and in packaged game).
 This happends with a command line option and is not ideal.
- * Have a standard .ini location and have the command line option only as override.
+ * Have a standard .ini location and have the command line option only as override. (done, but the package scripts don't copy it yet, need to figure out how to do that.)
  * Carry changed to the .ini file with the packaged game.
 Right now you need to manually copy the .ini file and use the command line option to point to it.
  * During packaging some scripts don't load the .ini (or the plugin?) and produce warnings about blueprint events not found.
  * Have a tool in the editor to edit the VRPN devices.